vksoniya/fakenewsdetectionframework/README.md

 ## Knowledge Base & Datasets

-The knowledge base created as a part of this framework implementation, known as the Comprehensive Knowledge Base (CompKB), can be found under the Datasets Folder (add this) (check if this needs to be added)
+The knowledge base created as a part of this framework implementation, known as the Comprehensive Knowledge Base (CompKB),  can be found under the Datasets Folder.
+Currently, they are available [here](http://ltdata1.informatik.uni-hamburg.de/factverify/) and needs to be placed under the Datasets folder, as per the configurable path requirement in the notebooks.

 The following are the datasets used:
 1. TrueFake Dataset